IIIF/api/source/api/image/2.1/index.md

 | `tiles` | Optional | A set of descriptions of the parameters to use to request regions of the image (tiles) that are efficient for the server to deliver.
 Each description gives a width, optionally a height for non-square tiles, and a set of scale factors at which tiles of those dimensions are available. |
 {: .api-table}

 The objects in the `sizes` list have the properties in the following table.
 Images requested using these sizes _SHOULD_ have a region parameter of "full" and rotation of "0".
-The full URL for an image with "default" quality in "jpg" format would be: `{base_url}/{identifier}/full/{width},{height}/0/default.jpg`
+The size SHOULD be requested using the canonical syntax of `w,`.
+Thus, the full URL for an image with "default" quality in "jpg" format would be: `{scheme}://{server}/{prefix}/{identifier}/full/{width},/0/default.jpg`

 | Size Object Property | Required? | Description |
 | ---------- | --------- | ----------- |